We Scanned a Suspicious Bank Text. Then We Found $4,000 in Fraud.

 Standard format.
 A named card.
 A specific amount.
 A deadline pressure built in.
 Exactly what a well-crafted phishing SMS looks like.

-What Arthur Said
+What Arthur said

 Arthur flagged it as High Risk — Likely a Scam.
 95% confidence.